Here are some important words to know when talking with your healthcare team and working towards your treatment goals.

 A type of diagnostic imaging test that uses a thin, flexible tube with a lighted camera inside the tip (called an endoscope) that allows your doctor to view your entire colon and helps your doctor determine whether you have Crohn’s or UC.

 Providing your residential address allows us to send you your Restroom Request Card and educational materials.

-Given orally, as an injection, rectally, or intravenously, these medications help reduce inflammation by suppressing the immune system and are usually given to help with moderate to severe Crohn’s and ulcerative colitis symptoms.
+Given orally, as an injection, rectally, or intravenously, these medications help reduce inflammation by suppressing the immune system and are usually given to help with moderate to severe Crohn’s and UC symptoms.
 Steroids are not intended for long-term use.